Reel East Texas Film Festival

-The Reel East Texas Film Festival (RETFF) is an annual film event held at the historic Texan Theater in downtown Kilgore, Texas.
-Established in 2019, the festival focuses on independent films and offers competitive awards across multiple categories.
-Operated by East Texas filmmakers, it emphasizes regional storytelling while attracting global submissions.
+The Reel East Texas Film Festival (RETFF) is an annual film event held at the Texan Theater in downtown Kilgore, Texas.
+Established in 2017, the festival focuses on independent films and offers competitive awards across multiple categories.

 History

-Founded by filmmakers Jacob and Leah Porter, the Reel East Texas Film Festival (RETFF) debuted in 2017 at the historic Texan Theater in Kilgore, Texas.
-The theater, a Art Moderne venue built in 1931, was restored in 2016 to host cultural events.
-Key developments include:
+Chip Hale founded the Reel East Texas Film Festival which debuted in 2017 at the Texan Theater in the downtown.
+The theater, an Art Moderne venue built in 1931, was restored in 2016 to host cultural events.